CS3450-group4/CS3450-frontend/README.md

   }
 ```
 Now visit the endpoint /api/ to send a get request for all menuitems in the database.

-Run `python manage.py runserver` then open localhost:8000/api/additem/ in your browser.

 ## Other Development Notes (As Needed)